 To begin the testing procedure, the object in question is first magnetized.
 Next, a unique powder or liquid solution is applied to the object in question.
-This solution is composed of both ferrous and fluorescent substances and will not stain or mark your infrastructure in any manner.
+This solution is composed of both ferrous metals and fluorescent substances and will not stain or mark your infrastructure in any manner.

 So why would you spray a ferrous solution all over your pipeline?
 Well, when an object is magnetized, a magnetic field or flux will form throughout that object.
 When a material is perfectly flat, it’s magnetic flux is also smooth and not disrupted, staying within the object.
 However, if there is a disruption in the material, such as a small crack, the magnetic field will “leak” out in this area.
 This leak in the flux causes excess external magnetization which attracts the ferrous solution that was applied to the object previously.
 The solution collects in any cracks or fractures where the magnetic field is leaking out and when a fluorescent light is applied to the pipe, these defects will immediately be visible to the human eye.

 If your business is located in the Northern parts of British Columbia or Alberta, magnetic particle testing may be the perfect solution to your non-destructive testing needs.
 As mentioned above, it is cost-effective and will give you vital information concerning the integrity of your pipeline or machinery on site.
 The solution used easily washes off the material that was tested and leaves no markings or residue at all.
 This style of testing can be used on an extremely small object, or a large area of piping.
 Particle testing can also be conducted in remote locations with ease as very little equipment is required.